cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 ### Errand Jobs

-Errands are manually run by the user.
+Errands are run manually by the user.
+They are created by setting `trigger.strategy: manually`.

-They can't have a `triggers` section and specify `run: manually` instead.

-After the `ExtendedJob` is created, run an errand by editing and applying the manifest, i.e. via `k edit errand1` and change `run: manually` to `run: now`, after completion the value will be reset to `manually`.
+After the `ExtendedJob` is created, run an errand by editing and applying the manifest, i.e. via `k edit errand1` and change `trigger.strategy: manually` to `trigger.strategy: now`, after completion the value will be reset to `manually`.

 ### One-Off Jobs / Auto-Errands